 Ethical and Editorial Policy JMS

-This document highlights the mission, objectives ethical and editorial policy of JMS in regard to publication process by adhering to the guidelines by COPE (Committee in Publication Ethics) and ICMJE (International Committee of Medical Journals Editors).
+This document highlights the mission, objectives, and editorial policy of JMS regarding the publication process by adhering to the guidelines of COPE (Committee in Publication Ethics) and ICMJE (International Committee of Medical Journals Editors).
 Each component of the editorial policy is explained in the next sections.

 - Mission of JMS